reasonwithoutrestraint/site/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/5 - The Structure of Contractualism.md

 One might ask, "Why not rely upon the idea of what would be *rational* for a person who has the aim of intersubjective justification"
 The reason is that "rationality" has been understood to mean "what is most conducive to an agent's aims" (even though this conception is mistaken).
 A claim about what it is "reasonable" for a person to do presupposes a certain body of information and a certain range of reasons which are taken to be relevant, and goes on to make a claim about what these reasons, properly understood, in fact support.

-E.g. imagine parties are negotiating water usage in a country with one person who controls owns much of the water.
-Assume that the landowner is not ungenerous and will sell/give water to anyone who desperately needs it.
-Also assume that he is rather irritable; if we question his decisions, he will become upset and may refrain from sharing the water.
-It would be *reasonable* for people there to demand a better distribution of water (i.e. not just in cases of desperation).
-However, it might not be *rational* to make such a demand, since it could enrage the owner, leading to worse consequences.
-It would be *unreasonable* for the owner to be ungenerous with the water.
-However, whether it would be *irrational* for him depends on his particular aims.
 Whether a principle is *reasonable* reflects a substantive judgment about the *merits* of the principle.
 Whereas a principle is *rational* depends on the consequences of accepting the principle.